(Updated Nov. 1, 2021)

 - Old toothbrush

 - Place the rag in the sink to prevent small parts from falling down the drain.

-- Use your fingers to twist off the aerator.
-If you need to use a wrench, wrap another rag around the faucet to protect if from scratches.
+- Use your fingers to remove the aerator from the faucet.
+If you need to use a wrench or pliers, wrap another rag around the faucet to protect it from scratches.

 - Take the aerator apart, noting the order of assembly for later.
-Your aerator may have several parts, including a housing, washer, screen or mixer.
+Your aerator may have several parts, including a housing, rubber washer, screen, or mixer.

 - Place all parts in a container with vinegar.
-Soak for a about five minutes.
+Soak for about five minutes.

 - Scrub the parts with an old toothbrush.
-Use a pin to poke through any remaining clogs in the screen or mixer.
+Use a pin to poke through any remaining clogs in the holes in the screen or mixer.